TS-DEV-JAVA/Poke-dl/README.md

 - [**ffmpeg**](https://github.com/TS-DEV-JAVA/Poke-dl/releases/download/1/ffmpeg.exe)
 - [**yt-dlp**]()
 - [**Python**](https://www.python.org/ftp/python/3.13.5/python-3.13.5-amd64.exe)
+────────────────────────────────────

-> Put `ffmpeg.exe` in the same folder as the project.
+- Put `ffmpeg.exe` in the same folder as the project.
-> Also put `yt-dlp.exe` in the same folder as the project
+- Also put `yt-dlp.exe` in the same folder as the project.
-> Ensure Python is added to your system PATH when installing.
+- Ensure Python is added to your system PATH when installing.

 ---